wfd3/myq/README.md

 # myq

 A library and tool in Go to control LiftMaster MyQ-enabled openers.
 Reverse engineered from the LiftMaster Web app.
+Updated 26-Nov-2016 to conform to the current app API.

 ##PACKAGE DOCUMENTATION